 APPENDIX E – RATED CRITERIA

-Stege One – RFP Response Rated Criteria
+Stage One – RFP Response Rated Criteria

 CIMGC will conduct a compliance check to ensure each Proponent has included the Part 2, Section 2.6 Mandatory Requirements.
 All of the items below must be included in the Response or CIMGC reserves the right to disqualify a submission.